-STATEMENT OF THE G-77 AND CHINA DURING THE SIXTY-FOURTH SESSION OF THE UNITED NATIONS COMMITTEE ON THE PEACEFUL USES OF OUTER SPACE, 25 AUGUST - 3 SEPTEMBER 2021, DELIVERED BY H.E.
-ALEJANDRO SOLANO ORTIZ, AMBASSADOR, PERMANENT REPRESENTATIVE OF COSTA RICA
+STATEMENT OF THE G-77 AND CHINA DURING THE SIXTY- FIFTH SESSION OF THE UNITED NATIONS COMMITTEE ON THE PEACEFUL USES OF OUTER SPACE, 1-10 JUNE 2022, DELIVERED BY H.E.
+AZZEDDINE FARHANE, AMBASSADOR, PERMANENT REPRESENTATIVE OF MOROCCO

-AGENDA ITEM 7: REPORT OF THE LEGAL SUBCOMMITTEE ON ITS SIXTIETH SESSION
+AGENDA ITEM 8: REPORT OF THE LEGAL SUBCOMMITTEE ON ITS SIXTY-FIRST SESSION

-Mr. Chairman,
+Mr. Chair,

-- 1. The Group of 77 and China would like to comment on some issues discussed during the last session of the Legal Subcommittee which the Group deems of utmost relevance for developing countries. - 2.
-The Group underscores once again that the definition and delimitation of outer space is a very important topic that should be kept on the agenda of this Subcommittee and that more work should be done in order to establish the legal regime applicable to airspace and outer space.
-In this regard, we commend all the efforts made by the Chair of the Working on Definition and delimitation of Outer Space and encourage all delegations to contribute to the discussion in a constructive manner. - 3.
-Regarding the issue of geostationary orbit, the Group would like to reiterate that such a domain shall not be subject to national appropriation, by means of use, repeated use or occupation, or by any other means, and that its utilization is governed by applicable international law.
-Furthermore, we reiterate that this orbit needs to be used rationally, efficiently and economically, in conformity with the provision of the international space laws and relevant regulations, so that countries or groups of countries may have equitable access to those orbits and frequencies, taking into account the special needs of the developing countries and the geographical situation of particular countries. - 4.
-The Group considers that capacity building in space law is a fundamental tool that should be enhanced through international cooperation.
-Therefore, the Group calls for a greater support by UNOOSA and Member States to foster both North-South and South-South cooperation to facilitate the sharing of knowledge and expertise in the field of international space law.
+1. The Group of 77 and China would like to express its appreciation to Ms. Nomfuneko Majaja of South Africa for her exemplary chairpersonship of the 61st session of the Legal Subcommittee, and would like to comment on some issues, which the Group deems of utmost relevance for developing countries.

+2. The Group underscores once again that the definition and delimitation of outer space is a very important topic that should be kept on the agenda of this Subcommittee and that more work should be done in order to establish the legal regime applicable to airspace and outer space.
+In this regard, we commend all the efforts made by the Chair of the Working Group on Definition and delimitation of Outer Space and encourage all delegations to contribute to the discussion in a constructive manner.

+3. Regarding the issue of geostationary orbit, the Group would like to reiterate that such a domain shall not be subject to national appropriation, by means of use, repeated use or occupation, or by any other means, and that its utilization is governed by applicable international law.
+Furthermore, we reiterate that this orbit needs to be used rationally, efficiently and economically, in conformity with the provision of the international space laws and relevant regulations, so that countries or groups of countries may have equitable access to those orbits and frequencies, taking into account the special needs of the developing countries and the geographical situation of particular countries.

+4. The Group considers that capacity building in space law is a fundamental tool that should be enhanced through international cooperation.
+Therefore, the Group calls for a greater support by UNOOSA and Member States to foster both North-South and South-South cooperation to facilitate the sharing of knowledge and expertise in the fields of international space law, space policy, space economy and space diplomacy.

-Mr. Chairman,
+Mr. Chair,